superapp

 Query: db.select().from(schema.orders)

-After attachment, every table is accessible through its namespace: main.orders, warehouse.events, legacy.customers, imports.products_2024.
+After initialization, every table is accessible through its namespace: main.orders, warehouse.events, legacy.customers, imports.products_2024.

 Connection Namespacing